Yared-betsega/Yared-betsega/README.md

 ---

 <h3 align="center">💬 “Code.
 Learn.
 Evolve.”</h3>
-<p align="center">Building intelligent systems that make an impact — one commit at a time.</p>
+<p align="center">Building intelligent systems that make a difference — one commit at a time.</p>